 Contact Lauren for information on the Joint Residency Training Programmes.
 She is responsible for Recruitment to the Joint Residency Training Programmes and Post Interview/ Site Management.
 She looks after the current JRTP trainees.

-Contact Melanie for information about our International Clinical Fellowship Programme.
+Contact Louise for information about our International Clinical Fellowship Programme.
 She is responsible for Post Interview/Site Management.
 She looks after the current ICFP trainees.

 Taimse manages all matters relating to the International Clinical Fellowship Programme and the Joint Residency Training Programme.